-The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in the consolidated financial statements.
+The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in the amended and restated consolidated financial statements.
 We constantly evaluate these estimates and assumptions.

 We base our estimates and assumptions on experience and other factors that are deemed reasonable under the circumstances.
-This involves varying degrees of judgment and uncertainty, thus the amounts currently reported in the consolidated financial statements could prove to be inaccurate in the future.
+This involves varying degrees of judgment and uncertainty, thus the amounts currently reported in the amended and restated consolidated financial statements could prove to be inaccurate in the future.

-We consider the estimates and assumptions described in this section to be an important part in understanding the consolidated financial statements.
+We consider the estimates and assumptions described in this section to be an important part in understanding the amended and restated consolidated financial statements.
 These estimates and assumptions are subject to change, as they rely heavily on management's judgment and are based on factors that are inherently uncertain.